Pwntus/mic-workshops/docs/content/getting-started/110-index.md

 weight: 110
 ---

-This `Getting Started` section will explain why the Managed IoT Cloud platform (short: MIC) is a powerful tool for managing your IoT infrastructure and why you should consider using it for your projects.
+This section will explain why the Managed IoT Cloud platform (short: MIC) is a powerful tool for managing your IoT infrastructure and why you should consider using it for your projects.

 We'll start with a quick background about the MIC platform and who operates it to get you oriented.

 ## Telenor Connexion: Development

 [Telenor Connexion](https://www.telenorconnexion.com/) is a branch in the Telenor company with its headquarters in Stockholm, Sweden.
-Telenor Connexion focuses on tailored IoT solutions and are the ones who has built and maintains the MIC platform.
+Telenor Connexion focuses on tailored IoT solutions and maintains the MIC platform.

 ## Telenor Start IoT: Norwegian Pilot